rabbitmq/rabbitmq-server/deps/rabbitmq_auth_backend_cache/README.md

 As with all authentication plugins, this plugin requires requires 2.3.1 or later.

+## Binary Builds

+Binary builds can be obtained [from project releases](https://github.com/rabbitmq/rabbitmq-auth-backend-cache/releases/) on GitHub.

 ## Building

 You can build and install it like any other plugin (see